build-on-aws/content/essentials/security/index.md

 ### Serverless Security

 For serverless security, you should be familiar with [AWS Lambda](https://aws.amazon.com/lambda/), [Amazon API Gateway](https://aws.amazon.com/api-gateway/), Amazon DynamoDB, [Amazon SQS](https://aws.amazon.com/sqs/), as well as [Identity and Access Management](https://aws.amazon.com/iam/).
-With Serverless security, AWS takes a greater responsibility as compared to the shared responsibility model.
-As a customer you would be responsible for the data, applications, IAM, data encryption and integrity, authentication, monitoring and logging.
+With Serverless security, AWS takes a greater responsibility as compared to the shared responsibility model but there is still a customer responsibility to be aware of.
+What changes in a serverless environment is that the burden of managing the infrastructure, compute, execution environment, and runtime language is handled by AWS.
+The customer responsability includes the Customer Function Code and Libraries, REsource Configuration, and Identity and Access Management.
 You can see this in the image below.

 ![Shared responsibility model for serverless](images/srm-lambda.png)

-While many techniques are similar regarding serverless security, they will vary slightly.
-Even so, you must continue to use authentication and authorization mechanisms.
-No doubt you will continue to provide [data encryption and integrity](https://docs.aws.amazon.com/lambda/latest/dg/security-dataprotection.html).
+Some details on security practices that are part of the customer responsability are shared below.
+For additional details see the documentation detailing [Security in AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/lambda-security.html).

+#### Customer Function Code and Libraries.

+AWS Lambda provides runtimes that run your function code in an Amazon Linux–based execution environment.
+However, if you use additional libraries with your function, you're responsible for updating the libraries.
+Ensuring your librarioes are up to date can help to maintain your security posture.

+#### Resource Configuration

+AWS Lambda integrates with several AWS resources such as Amazon DynamoDB, Amazon EventBridge, Simple Notification Service, among others.
+It is recommended that you follow the recommended security practices for each service you employ as part of you function.
+Individual service documentation will provide additional guidance.

+#### Identity and Access Managemenment

+Executuion of AWS Lambda functions may require specific IAM permissions and roles.
+More details can be found in the [Permissions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) section of the AWS Lambda developer guide.

-### Inventory and Configuration
+#### Inventory and Configuration

 Your security strategy should also include [monitoring, logging, and configuration management](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/security-logging-monitoring.html).
+For example, many organizations enable accounting of their devices using TACACS+, RADIUS or thought the use of Active Directory Logs.
+This ensures that an audit trail is created for all administrative activity.
+Within the AWS cloud this an be done with AWS CloudTrail.
+AWS CloudTrail enables auditing, security monitoring, and operational troubleshooting by tracking user activity and API usage.
+The AWS Serverless Application Repository is integrated with AWS CloudTrail.
+The link above provides additional details.

-And you will still need to provide DoS and Infrastructure Protection to some degree which can be done with AWS Shield and AWS Shield Advanced.
+In addition DoS and Infrastructure Protection still applies to serverless environments and this can be done with AWS Shield and AWS Shield Advanced.
+Monitoring and detecting threats is discussed more in the section, "[Monitoring Your Environment](#monitoring-your-environment)" found later in this document.

 ## Securing your data